NVIDIA/NVTX/README.md

 ### CMake

 For projects that use CMake, the CMake scripts included with NVTX provide targets `nvtx3-c` and `nvtx3-cpp`.
 Use `target_link_libraries` to make any CMake target use `nvtx3-c` for the C API only and `nvtx3-cpp` for both the C and C++ APIs.
-Since NVTX is a header-only library, these targets simply add the include search path for the NVTX headers and add the `-ldl` linker option where required.
+Since NVTX is a header-only library, these targets simply add the include search path for the NVTX headers (and add the `-ldl` linker option if applicable).
 Example usage:

 ```cmake
 # Example C program